Reeves Plateau

-Reeves Plateau is an inclined ice-covered plateau, 8 nautical miles (15 km) long and 4 nautical miles (7 km) wide, located north of Bowling Green Plateau and west of Reeves Bluffs in the Cook Mountains.
+Reeves Plateau is an inclined ice-covered plateau, 8 nmi long and 4 nmi wide, located north of Bowling Green Plateau and west of Reeves Bluffs in the Cook Mountains.
 The feature rises to 1700 m in the east near Reeves Bluffs and descends to 1400 m in the west.
 The plateau was named by the Advisory Committee on Antarctic Names (US-ACAN), in association with Reeves Bluffs.